antonymuga/printf/README.md

 ## Version 1.0
 - Released version 1.0
-- All code is betty compliant
+- All code is Betty-compliant
 - The manual page is present